davwheat-bhasvic/btec-notetaking/Data transmission.md

 - Usually used in secondary ("slave") devices (devices which are controlled by another, e.g. a printer)
 - Uses standard USB protocols: it's just a different connector
-- Not very common anymore: tends to be replace with USB Type Micro B or, more recently, USB Type C
+- Not very common any more: tends to be replace with USB Type Micro B or, more recently, USB Type C

 **USB C**